 The Compensation Committee grants stock options to its executive officers in accordance with the 2002 Equity Incentive Plan.
-In the fiscal year ended December 27, 2003, stock options were granted to certain executive officers to aid in their retention and to align their interests with those of the company's stockholders under our 2002 Equity Incentive Plan and, prior to our initial public offering, under our Management Incentive Option Plan.
-Stock options have been granted to executive officers when the officer first joins the company, in connection with a significant change in responsibilities and, occasionally, to achieve equity within a peer group.
+In the fiscal year ended December 25, 2004, stock options were granted to an executive officer to recognize his increased responsibilities.
+Stock options have been granted to executive officers when the officer first joins the Company, in connection with a significant change in responsibilities and, occasionally, to achieve equity within a peer group.
 The Compensation Committee may, however, grant additional stock options to executives for other reasons.
 The number of shares subject to each stock option granted is within the discretion of the Compensation Committee and for each officer, it is primarily based on the officer's anticipated future contribution and ability to impact the results, past performance and consistency within the officer's peer group.
-In the fiscal year ended December 27, 2003, the Compensation Committee considered these and other factors, including the number of stock options held by executive officers as of the date of the grant that remained unvested.
-The vesting for stock options, including options granted in fiscal 2003 to executive officers, are designed to further ensure the retention of the company's officers.
+In the fiscal year ended December 25, 2004, the Compensation Committee considered these and other factors, including the number of stock options held by executive officers as of the date of the grant that remained unvested.
+In February 2005 the Compensation Committee granted stock options to various executive officers consistent with the foregoing philosophies; these grants included recognition for performance in the fiscal year ended December 25, 2004.
+The vesting for stock options is designed to further ensure the retention of the company's officers.
 The stock options are granted at a price that is equal to the fair market value of FormFactor's common stock on the date of grant.

-Chief Executive Officer Compensation

-The base salary, annual incentive awards and long-term incentive awards of Dr. Igor Y. Khandros, the chief executive officer and president of FormFactor, for the fiscal year ended December 27, 2003 as described in this Proxy Statement under the heading "Executive Compensation and Related Information" were determined by the Compensation Committee in a manner consistent with the factors described above for all of the company's executive officers.
-For fiscal 2004, the Compensation Committee will evaluate the compensation of FormFactor's chief executive officer consistent with the factors described above for all executive officers.
+Chief Executive Officer Compensation.
+The base salary, annual incentive awards and long-term incentive awards of Dr. Igor Y. Khandros, the chief executive officer of FormFactor, for the fiscal year ended December 25, 2004 as described in this Proxy Statement under the heading "Executive Compensation and Related Information" were determined by the Compensation Committee in a manner consistent with the factors described above for all of the company's executive officers.
+For fiscal 2005, the Compensation Committee will evaluate the compensation of FormFactor's chief executive officer consistent with the factors described above for all executive officers.

-Internal Revenue Code Section 162(m) Limitation

-Section 162(m) of the Internal Revenue Code limits the tax deduction of a publicly held company in any taxable year to \$1.0 million for compensation paid to the chief executive officer and the four other most highly compensated executive officers.
-Having considered the requirements of Section 162(m), the Compensation Committee believes that grants made pursuant to the 2002 Equity Incentive Plan and the Management Incentive Option Plan meet the requirements that such grants be "performance based" and are, therefore, exempt from the limitations on deductibility.
-Historically, the combined salary and bonus of each executive officer has been below the \$1.0 million limit.
+Effect of Internal Revenue Code Section 162(m).
+Section 162(m) of the Internal Revenue Code limits the tax deduction of a publicly held company in any taxable year to \$1,000,000 for compensation paid to the chief executive officer and the four other most highly compensated executive officers.
+Having considered the requirements of Section 162(m), the Compensation Committee believes that grants made pursuant to the 2002 Equity Incentive Plan meet the requirements that such grants be "performance based" and are, therefore, exempt from the limitations on deductibility.
+Historically, the combined salary and bonus of each executive officer has been below the \$1,000,000 limit.
 The Compensation Committee's present intention is to comply with Section 162(m), although the committee may award compensation that does not comply with Section 162(m) depending upon the specific circumstances if in the best interests of FormFactor and its stockholders.